Provably Accelerated Decentralized Gradient Method Over Unbalanced Directed Graphs: Introduction

-Many efforts have been made to solve the decentralized optimization problem over an unbalanced directed graph.
-Subgradient-Push~\cite{nedic2014distributed} combines the push-sum protocol~\cite{kempe2003gossip} with DGD to obtain a sublinear convergence rate over time-varying unbalanced directed graphs.
-The Push-DIGing/ADD-OPT methods proposed in~\cite{nedic2017achieving,xi2017add} combine the push-sum protocol with the gradient tracking technique and achieve linear convergence for smooth and strongly convex functions using only column stochastic mixing matrices.
-There are also works that use only row stochastic matrices~\cite{xi2018linear,xin2018linear}.
-The Push-Pull/$\calA\calB$ methods introduced in~\cite{pu2020push, xin2018linear} employ a row stochastic matrix to mix the decision variables and a column stochastic matrix to mix the gradient trackers.
-They also achieve linear convergence for smooth and strongly convex objectives.
-See~\cite{nedic2014distributed,olshevsky2018fully,qureshi2020s,saadatniaki2020decentralized,song2021compressed,tsianos2012consensus,xi2017distributed,xin2019distributed,zhangfully} and the references therein for more related works.
-Nevertheless, the convergence rates of the aforementioned dual-free methods cannot be better than $O\pr{\frac{1}{k}}$ for non-strongly convex objective functions and $O\pr{\pr{1 - C\pr{\frac{\mu}{L}}}^k}$ for strongly convex objectives up to constant factors.
+Numerous endeavors have been dedicated to solving the decentralized optimization problem within the context of unbalanced directed graphs.
+Subgradient-Push~\cite{nedic2014distributed} combines the push-sum protocol~\cite{kempe2003gossip} with DGD to attain a sublinear convergence rate across time-varying unbalanced directed graphs.
+The Push-DIGing/ADD-OPT approaches presented in~\cite{nedic2017achieving,xi2017add} amalgamate the push-sum protocol with gradient tracking techniques, achieving linear convergence for smooth and strongly convex functions through the sole use of column stochastic mixing matrices.
+Several works focus on employing solely row stochastic matrices~\cite{xi2018linear,xin2018linear}.
+The Push-Pull/$\calA\calB$ methods introduced in~\cite{pu2020push, xin2018linear} employ a row stochastic matrix for decision variable mixing and a column stochastic matrix for gradient tracker mixing.
+These methods also achieve linear convergence for smooth and strongly convex objectives.
+For more related works, refer to~\cite{nedic2014distributed,olshevsky2018fully,qureshi2020s,saadatniaki2020decentralized,song2021compressed,tsianos2012consensus,xi2017distributed,xin2019distributed,xu2020accelerated,zhangfully} and the references therein.
+However, it's important to note that the convergence rates of the aforementioned dual-free methods cannot surpass $O\prb{\frac{1}{k}}$ for non-strongly convex objective functions and $O\prb{(1 - C(\frac{\mu}{L}))^k}$ for strongly convex objectives, up to constant factors.